mkxml/react-update-helper/README.md

 See more about debug in their [repository page](https://github.com/visionmedia/debug).

+#### Quick Tip: When using `immutable` objects use a custom formatter in the console

+This [custom formatter](https://github.com/andrewdavey/immutable-devtools) for Chrome Dev Tools makes `immutable` object debugging a breeze.
+It works perfectly with `react-update-helper`!

 ### Optimized in production

 As React does, we disable any debug code when performing a production build.